Dorothy Bohm: Life and career

-This early work of Bohm's has been described by Monica Bohm-Duchen as ‘humanist street photography, capturing the moment in the manner of Henri Cartier-Bresson’ whilst ‘people are often surprised by the youth and vibrancy of her colour work.
+This early work of Bohm's has been described by Monica Bohm-Duchen as "humanist street photography, capturing the moment in the manner of Henri Cartier-Bresson" whilst "people are often surprised by the youth and vibrancy of her colour work.
 She focuses on fragments of the urban landscape ... that are otherwise overlooked.
-These photographs have an abstract quality; there's a deliberate spatial ambiguity and you’re not quite sure what you’re looking at.
-But nothing is manipulated – she will still only work with film.’
+These photographs have an abstract quality; there's a deliberate spatial ambiguity and you're not quite sure what you're looking at.
+But nothing is manipulated – she will still only work with film."

-A major 1969 exhibition in the Institute of Contemporary Arts titled Spectrum and consisting a main exhibition called Woman and four smaller exhibitions showing photography by Bohm, Don McCullin, Tony Ray-Jones and Enzo Ragazzini and drew a public response that encouraged one of its organizers, Sue Davies, to embark on founding the UK's first photography gallery, The Photographers' Gallery which opened in 1971.
-Bohm's show was titled People at Peace and she said "I photograph the humble, the anonymous - those who are spontaneous and mirror all of us".
+A major 1969 exhibition in the Institute of Contemporary Arts titled Spectrum and consisting of a main exhibition called Woman and four smaller exhibitions showing photography by Bohm, Don McCullin, Tony Ray-Jones and Enzo Ragazzini, drew a public response that encouraged one of its organizers, Sue Davies, to embark on founding the UK's first photography gallery, The Photographers' Gallery, which opened in 1971.
+Bohm's show was titled People at Peace and she said: "I photograph the humble, the anonymous - those who are spontaneous and mirror all of us."
 Bohm was later described as the Gallery's Associate Director.

-She visited South Africa for five weeks in 1974, later exhibiting photographs taken there at the Photographers' Gallery in April 1975.
+Bohm visited South Africa for five weeks in 1974, later exhibiting photographs taken there at the Photographers' Gallery in April 1975.
 With Helena Kovac, she also founded the Focus Gallery for Photography in 1998; the gallery closed in 2004.
 She was awarded an honorary fellowship of the Royal Photographic Society in November 2009.

-Bohm has two daughters, one of whom, Monica Bohm-Duchen, is an art historian and curator.
+Bohm had two daughters, one of whom, Monica Bohm-Duchen, is an art historian and curator.